bajpaishubham/PS-BEAR/README.md

 # Polar PS-BEAR

+Currently, this branch is being updated.
 The application is live at [this url](https://psbear.streamlit.app/).

 **Note:** Default copyright laws apply, meaning that the repository owner retains all rights to the source code and no one may reproduce, distribute, or create derivative works from this work.